 Date by which service obligation must be completed (Section I, Q5):

 For this item, either: a) Report the date calculated and displayed in Section I of the Scholar Record if the scholar completed at least one academic year in training or completed the program that is less than one academic year in duration.
-Or b) Enter “Not Eligible” if the scholar has not met either criterion
+Or b) Enter “Not Eligible” if the scholar has not met either criterion.

 To be completed by the Grantee Representative and Scholar upon exiting or completing the program: